parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 ### Processing Steps:

-- Download ISD records for 2022–2023 for each station
+- Download ISD records for 2022–2023 for each station (data are hourly)
 - Clean and quality-control temperature and precipitation values
 - Generate:
   - **Daily summaries**: mean temperature and total precipitation